 If you have to ask yourself ‘how much should it cost, how long will it take and who can I use to do the work’ it may be worth considering appointing a project coordinator/ project manager.
 It still amazes me how many people embark on renovation projects without a contract, costs agreed and a programme.
 Still too often they pay the price one way or another either by works slowing down and dragging out, escalating costs, disputes with contractors, heightened stress levels or an unsatisfactory finish.
 It’s surely got to be worth a little extra in the budget to have those situations managed and contained?

 If you need help with a project, large or small give me a call or drop me an email at email@example.com.
 I’m here to help and promise you it won’t break the bank.
 Look at it as value added and keep your sanity!

 Anyway, back to dreaming about my walk in double shower, under-floor heated slate tiles, and atmospheric lighting scheme.
 I have all the materials on site, a contract in place, tradesmen lined up and it’ll take no more than 10 days… will it team?

-Tip of the Month: Appoint a project manager.
-With the amount of your time, worry and project time on site this will save, your refurb will be done in no time.
+Appoint a design coordinator/ project manager.
+With the amount of your time, worry and project time on site this will save, your refurbishment will be done in no time.
 Maximum efficiency is what we all want, and very often tradesmen just want and need clear instructions.